Sony Movie Channel: Sony Cine

+Sony Cine is an American Spanish-language television channel that is the same as its English counterpart but in Spanish.
+The channel launched in 2012.

 Availability

-Sony Movies is available nationally on Philo, DirecTV and Dish Network, and regionally on AT&T U-Verse, Suddenlink, Optimum.
+Sony Movies is available nationally on Philo, DirecTV and Dish Network, and regionally on AT&T U-Verse, Suddenlink (now Optimum), Optimum.
 DirecTV and Dish Network also offer "Sony Movie Channel Everywhere", which allows viewers to watch its movies through its website for no additional cost.
 The channel is also available through streaming for owners of the Sony Network Media Player.